ardaarslan4/BinarySearchTreeProject/README.md

 # BinarySearchTreeProject

-This project is created for complete the homework of Patika.dev regarding with merge sort algorithms.
+This project is created for complete the homework of Patika.dev regarding with binary search tree algorithms.